Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Setup for and tests

 \subsection{Gas model and kinematic constraints}

-Gas emission could be predicted based on the galaxy SFH and could be included in the models, with some extra assumptions, based on photoionization models like \textsc{cloudy} \citep{Ferland1998,Ferland2013}.
-This feature is implemented in \textsc{fsps} and can be useful when fitting photometry alone.
-However, in my case, I have many good quality spectra in addition to photometry and I want to be able to fit the gas more accurately than a model could predict.
+For galaxies without Active Galactic Nuclei, gas emission could be approximately predicted based on the galaxy SFH and could be included in the models, with some extra assumptions, based on photoionization models like \textsc{cloudy} \citep{Ferland1998,Ferland2013}.
+This feature is implemented in \textsc{fsps} and can be useful when fitting photometry alone where the gas emission are poorly constrained by the data.
+However, in my case, I have many good-quality spectra in addition to photometry and I want to be able to fit the gas more accurately than a model could predict.
 For this reason, I fit the gas emission lines in a model-independent way with \ppxf.

 With \ppxf\ one can fit many gas emission lines simultaneously to the stellar continuum.
 This is especially important when studying the stellar population of star-forming galaxies or AGNs, where key absorption lines like the Balmer series are filled by emission.
 However, when fitting gas lines in relatively low S/N spectra, it is essential to set constraints on the parameters of the gas lines, to prevent possible degenerate situations.
 An example of a situation to avoid is when the spectrum does not have gas emission and the Gaussian describing an emission line becomes so wide as to become degenerate with the shape of the stellar continuum.